takeyamayuki/RESTuino/README.md

 ### URL
 - http://(IP_address)
     The IP address can be obtained via serial communication or `http://restuino.local` via `GET` method (It's easy with a browser).
+    It is recommended to use `http://restuino.local` instead of accessing the IP address, because of the heavy use of `ESP.restart()` in the RESTuino process.

 - http://restuino.local